Table of Contents

 Key Contributions of William Buckland in Paleontology

-- Later on, he called the giant reptilian organism the Megalosaurus (which will be later called as the dinosaur).
+- Later on, he called the giant reptilian organism the Megalosaurus (which would be later called the dinosaur).

-- He pioneered the used of fossilized fecal matter (called coprolites) in the reconstruction of the ideas about primitive ecosystems.
+- He pioneered the use of fossilized fecal matter (called coprolites) in the reconstruction of the ideas about primitive ecosystems.